Snitkin-Lab-Umich/ml-crkp-infection-manuscript/README.md

-# Machine learning models to identify patient and microbial genetic factors associated with carbapenem-resistant Klebsiella pneumoniae infection
+# Patient and microbial genomic factors associated with carbapenem-resistant Klebsiella pneumoniae extraintestinal colonization and infection

 Code and some data relevant to this manuscript.
 Preprint [here](https://www.medrxiv.org/content/10.1101/2020.07.06.20147306v3).